What is Toll-Tax?

 1. Exemptions For Common People

-Apart from the above exemptions, there are few situations where toll tax discounts for common people can be extended as follows:
+Apart from the above exemptions, there are a few situations where toll tax discounts for common people can be extended as follows:

 • The executing authority or the concessionaire, as the case may be, shall upon request, provide a pass for multiple journeys to cross a user fee plaza within the specified period at the rates specified in sub-rule (2) of rule 9

-• A driver, owner, or person in charge of a mechanical vehicle who makes use of the section of National Highway, permanent bridge, bypass or tunnel, may opt for such pass and he/she shall have to pay the toll tax per the following rates, namely
+• A driver, owner, or person in charge of a mechanical vehicle who makes use of the section of National Highway, permanent bridge, bypass or tunnel, may opt for such a pass and he/she shall have to pay the toll tax per the following rates, namely

 1. Vehicles For Non-Commercial Purpose

-A person who owns a mechanical vehicle registered for non-commercial purpose and uses it as such for commuting on a section of the National Highway, permanent bridge, bypass, or tunnel may obtain a pass, on the payment of toll tax fees at the base rate for the year 2007-2008 of rupees one hundred and fifty per calendar month and revised annually following the Rule 5, authorizing it to cross the user fee plaza specified in such pass:
+A person who owns a mechanical vehicle registered for non-commercial purposes and uses it as such for commuting on a section of the National Highway, permanent bridge, bypass, or tunnel may obtain a pass, on the payment of toll tax fees at the base rate for the year 2007-2008 of rupees one hundred and fifty per calendar month and revised annually following the Rule 5, authorizing it to cross the user fee plaza specified in such pass:

-• Provided that such pass shall be issued only if such driver, owner, or person in charge of a mechanical vehicle resides within 20 kilometers from the user fee plaza.
+• Provided that such pass shall be issued only if such driver, owner, or person in charge of a mechanical vehicle resides within 20 kilometres from the user fee plaza.
 It is specified by the person.
 Also, the use of such section of the national highway, permanent bridge, bypass, or tunnel, as the case may be, does not extend beyond the user fee plaza next to the specified user fee plaza

 1. Vehicles Registered with District’s Registration Certificate

 Other than the point above, a person who owns a mechanical vehicle registered with the address on the Registration Certificate of a particular district and uses such a vehicle for commuting.
-It also excludes the vehicle plying under National Permit.
+It also excludes the vehicle plying under a National Permit.
 Therefore, the vehicle can commute on a section of the national highway, permanent bridge, bypass, or tunnel, as the case may be.
 This must be located within that distance.
 The commuters shall be levied user fees on all user fee plazas located within that district.
 The user fee is at the rate of 50% of the prescribed rate of toll tax fee with a further provision.
 The provision is that no such pass shall be issued if a service road or alternative road is available.

 1. The User of a Section of a Toll Road